-The inside of a tooth is hollow and is filled with living cells, and contains nerves and blood vessels.
-In the top part of the tooth, this portion is called the "dental pulp".
-The nerves and blood vessels enter the tooth at the tips of the roots and travel to the dental pulp via tunnels in the roots; "the root canals".
+The inside of a tooth is hollow and is filled with living cells, and contains nerves and blood vessels; this tissue is called the "dental pulp".
+The hollow space in the roots is called the "root canal".

 The treatment of cleaning out the pulpal tissue, disinfecting the inside of the tooth, and sealing the tooth is called a "root canal" treatment.